SkylineCommunications/dataminer-docs/connector-help/connector_help/GrassValley Jupiter CM4000.md

 Note: If you are using a redundancy setup, make sure to add or update this DLL on both DMAs.

 By default, the driver attempts to use commands for the **AccuSwitch** application.
-If the Jupiter CM4000 is using **JupiterXPress**,then the **AccuSwitch** toggle button on the **General** page needs to be toggled.
+If the Jupiter CM4000 is using **JupiterXPress**, then the **AccuSwitch** toggle button on the **General** page needs to be toggled.
 Please note that JupiterXPress does not support lock ownership, so that all locks are considered to be owned by DataMiner.

 ### Clean Shutdown or Update Procedure